5 minute read

 What is document automation?

-Typically, document automation involves generating documents in a digital platform or software application that is then transformed into physical or digital documents.
+Typically, document automation involves generating documents in a digital platform or software application, which are then transformed into physical or digital documents.

-When one of your team creates a new document or uses a template, it then travels through an automated workflow using logic, rules and pre-populated data to make decisions on how to prepare and present that document.
-Your teams’ level of checking and manual involvement can be set before distributing any document to a recipient.
+When one of your team members creates a new document or uses a template, it then travels through an automated workflow that uses logic, rules, and pre-populated data to make decisions on how to prepare and present that document.
+Your team’s level of checking and manual involvement can be set before distributing any document to a recipient.
 In following this workflow, manual and repetitive document processing, printing, mailing and other time-consuming steps are eliminated.

-Often, a third-party mailing specialist handles the manual printing, posting, sorting, and despatching of letters and documents via a mail carrier.
+Often, a third-party mailing specialist handles the manual printing, posting, sorting, and dispatch of letters and documents via a mail carrier.

 Document automation isn’t a new concept, but it has become an increasingly attractive solution.